Rihanna Says Her Wedding Gift for Prince Harry and Meghan Will Be 'Extreme'

 Rihanna has been teasing her new lingerie line for weeks modeling her ultra-revealing designs with sultry photos and the time has finally come when you can snag her provocative pieces for yourself.
-Her latest design endeavor, Savage x Fenty, officially dropped at midnight and fans were so excited to get their hands on pieces, the website actually wait lines (which understandable left a lot of people fuming!).
+Her latest design endeavor, Savage x Fenty, officially dropped at midnight and fans were so excited to get their hands on pieces, the website actually formed wait lines (which understandably left a lot of people fuming!).

 This morning, the website seems to be back up and running, and some items in her 90-piece collection are already sold out!